At a Glance

 November to April are the best months to visit Bangkok with the least rain.
 Temperatures are comfortable until March when the humidity increases.
 May, September and October are the wettest months and between June and August, you can still visit Bangkok although you will get some rain.

-Call us on to start planning your vacation to The Siam or take a look at our itineraries to Bangkok
+Call us on to start planning your holiday to The Siam or take a look at our itineraries to Thailand

 Set amidst 3 acres of verdant frontage beside the Chao Phraya River in the heart of Bangkok's historic Dusit district, The Siam is a wonderful boutique offering to Bangkok, crafted by renowned architect Bill Bensley.